NXS-DEV/QuantumPulse/README.md

 # QuantumPulse
-Thi is an Agent maded with crewAI.
+This is an Agent maded with crewAI.